ZCC User Manual

 gcc -specs

-GCC allows multiple --specs options to specify configuration files that override default settings.
+options to specify configuration files that override default settings.
 For newlib, spec files like nano.specs, nosys.specs, and simihost.specs can be used.

-In contrast, ZCC uses a single combined cfg file specified with the --config option.
-Since ZCC does not allow multiple --config options, the cfg file for newlib in ZCC includes nano-nosys.cfg, nano.cfg, nosys .cfg, sim.cfg and semihost.cfg.
+options, the cfg file for newlib in ZCC includes nano-nosys.cfg, nano.cfg, nosys .cfg, sim.cfg and semihost.cfg.

 Multi target

 ZCC is a multi-target, multi-arch, multi-abi compiler.
 By default, ZCC will generate code for rv64imafdc/ilp32d.
-If you need to use ZCC to generate code for other targets, you need to use -march=<arch> and -mabi=<abi> at the same time.
-The supported arch/abi for the RISC-V architecture of ZCC are listed in Multilib.
+If you need to use ZCC to generate code for other targets, you need to use -march=<arch>

-When using ZCC to generate RV64 code, you must also specify --target=riscv64-unknown-elf; otherwise it will cause a link error.
+When using ZCC to generate RV64 code, you must also specify --target=riscv64-unknown-elf

 Code model

-ZCC compiler supports the medany and medlow options, which are equivalent to the medium and small options in the GCC compiler for the RISC-V architecture.
+options in the GCC compiler for the RISC-V architecture.

 Align arguments (RISC-V)

-align branch target can only be reached by jumping-falign-jumps=n:m:n2:m2;--align-jumps=n:m:n2:m2-falign-jumps=N(ignore); --align-jumps=N(ignore);-mllvm --align-all-nofallthru-blocks=unit
+align branch target can only be reached by jumping | -falign-jumps=n:m:n2:m2 ;--align-jumps=n:m:n2:m2 | -falign-jumps=N(ignore) ; --align-jumps=N(ignore) ;-mllvm --align-all-nofallthru-blocks=unit |

-• ignore: ZCC will only consume this argument and do nothing.
+ignore: ZCC will only consume this argument and do nothing.

-• N: Must be power of 2 (e.g 4 means align on 4B boundaries, -falign-functions=8 means that functions will be aligned to 8 bytes boundary.).
+N: Must be power of 2 (e.g 4 means align on 4B boundaries, -falign-functions=8 means that functions will be aligned to 8 bytes boundary.).

-• unit: Force the alignment in log2 format (e.g 4 means align on 16B boundaries, -mllvm --align-all-functions=8 means that functions will be aligned to 256 bytes boundary.)
+unit: Force the alignment in log2 format (e.g 4 means align on 16B boundaries,

 linker script

-- __stack_size = DEFINED(__stack_size) ? __stack_size : 2K;
+, the following modification is currently required:- __stack_size = DEFINED(__stack_size) ? __stack_size : 2K;

-+ __stack_size = 2K;
++ __stack_size = 2K; -

-2. For the support of GNU's ld for linker script's MEMORY command, refer to sourceware docs.
+For the support of GNU's ld for linker script's MEMORY command, refer to sourceware docs.
 Currently, ZCC supports most MEMORY commands, but does not support the "I" attribute.
 For the "I" command in ldscript, you need to make modifications as following:

 MEMORY